 If the answer is “not really” (or something similar), you’re missing out on countless opportunities to connect with your customers and prospects.

 Technology has impacted the way we communicate.
 Your sales process has been altered by the ease with which customers can interact with any brand they choose and access the information they need in seconds.
 Customers now sell themselves with all of the information available, even before they ever reach out to your company’s sales team.

 Understanding these shifts and how to implement the right digital tools to drive your sales to the next level is critical in today’s interconnected world.

-The digital marketing tactics that are working now for manufacturers are: ‘Effective’ Websites, SEO, PPC, Retargeting, Digital Ads, Video Marketing, and Lead Generation.
+Digital Marketing for manufacturers relies on: ‘Effective’ Websites, SEO, PPC, Retargeting, Digital Ads, Video Marketing, and Lead Generation.

-Following are brief descriptions for each of these digital marketing tactics for manufacturers
+Following are brief descriptions for each of these B2b Marketing tactics for manufacturers

 1. A Mobile Friendly (Responsive) Website